Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

 \paragraph{Implementation Details}

-For each StorytellingPainter configuration, we generate 30 stories along with their corresponding images, and compute the average of their evaluation metrics as the final result.
+For each configuration, we generate 30 story-image pairs and report the averaged metrics as the final result.
 CogBench contains many Storytelling Images created by human illustrators, which we adopt as a reference for human capability.
 Considering that some CogBench images are included in the training data of the ISA model, we identified 48 overlapping images from the ISA test set to serve as our reference set.
 For CoR-Guided Mode, we split CogBench in a 3:2 ratio, with the two parts reserved for constructing training data and for testing, respectively.